Wapatah/VPIA/README.md

 * `models/` Has the database schemas/models.
 Any change to the structure of tables should be done here.
     * `relations.js` inside this folder defines the relationships between the models.
 Very simple hasMany, belongsTo relationships.
 We are using Caminte, a database agnostic ORM (object relational mapping for representing Javascript objects in databases).
 Caminte uses adapters for various DBs and has a generic approach for defining relationships.
 Please read more here: http://www.camintejs.com/.

+* `tests/` Where our tests live.
+Currently we're starting to put in End-To-End testing.

 ### Linting commands
 * `npm run lint` - fixes and adheres to javascript design
 * `npm run prettier` - Runs the Prettier formatting tool